Hope, trauma and resilience: a conversation about vulnerable children in America

 This graphic comes from the Administration for Children and Families.
 Factors that build hope and resilience in children include:

-• Being taught how to calm one’s self and regulate emotions
+• Being taught how to calm oneself and regulate emotions.

 We live in a land of great wealth and luxury; a land that subscribes to the enduring ideals of liberty and justice for all.
 We live in a nation of problem solvers and big ideas; a nation of immense possibility; a nation that has welcomed and changed so many lives for the better.